ETFs vs Stocks: Which Should You Choose?

 A deep-dive analysis enables investors to make informed decisions on stock market investments and ETF investments.

-ETF stocks/Equity ETFs are exchange-traded funds that invest in stocks, fixed income securities, commodities, and other securities.
+Equity ETFs are exchange-traded funds that invest in stocks, fixed income securities, commodities, and other securities.
 The individual securities held by the fund are called the fund’s holdings.
-Stock market ETFs are traded just like ordinary shares/stocks through exchanges.
+ETFs are traded just like ordinary shares/stocks through exchanges.
 An investor can purchase and sell ETFs just like stocks through its brokers.

 Benefits of ETFs vs Stocks

 Stock market investments provide numerous benefits to investors.
-Firstly, investing in stocks is a mode of savings for investors.
 Investing in stocks provides income to the investors in the form of dividends.
 Apart from dividends, companies also buy back their shares generally at a price higher than the prevailing market price.
 Generally, long-term investment in stocks provides capital appreciation to the investors leading to wealth creation.